Prices may be above face value

 • Chris Wood is Forest's all-time leading Premier League goalscorer

-• The clubs' first meeting was in October 1892, with a 1-1 draw when United were known as Newton Heath
+• The clubs' first meeting was in October 1892, a 1-1 draw when United were known as Newton Heath

 The Brian Clough era: Forest's golden age